Xunnamius/babel-plugin-transform-rewrite-imports/README.md

 By default this plugin does not affect Babel's output.
 You must explicitly configure this extension before any specifier will be rewritten.

-More information on the available options can be found in [the docs][20]:
+More information on the available options can be found in [the docs][x-repo-docs]:

 ```typescript
 {